 • Digital or disposable cameras.
 Campers who would like to take photos at camp may bring an inexpensive digital camera, instant camera or disposable cameras.
 Make sure you pack enough memory cards, and batteries or chargers (for campers in cabins).
 If there is a small screen on the camera to view photos that is ok.
 Please discuss proper handling of the camera and how pictures should be taken of other campers and staff only with their permission.

-• NEW FOR 2019: e-readers.
+• E-readers.
 In response to feedback from parents, we are allowing campers to bring e-readers to camp as long as their only functionality is to read books and they do not have any cellular data access.
 If your device has the ability to play games or watch videos, it is not allowed at camp.

 We believe being at camp is an opportunity for your child to experience a world beyond home without being constantly connected through a cell phone.
 Camp is a place for children to make new friends, take responsibility for themselves and their bunkmates, problem solve and mature a bit.
 This is harder to achieve when parents are only a phone call or text away.
 We ask for your help with this policy.
 Please do not send your child(ren) to camp with a phone, even with the SIM card removed.
 Please make sure you put away your child’s cell phone before he or she leaves for camp.
 All cell phones brought to camp will be collected, kept in the camp’s safe, and returned to campers on closing day.